KasperskyLab/Kaspresso/docs/Wiki/Executing_adb_commands.en.md

 ## Usage in Kaspresso
 In Kaspresso, we wrap `AdbTerminal` into a special interface `AdbServer`.
 `AdbServer`'s instance is available in `BaseTestContext` scope and `BaseTestCase` with `adbServer` property: <br>
+There're two types of AbdServer methods signatures:

+`fun perform(vararg commands: String): List<String>` and `perform(command: String, arguments: List<String>): String` with an important difference.
+First signature accept one or more commands and execute them one by one.
+Example below:
 ```kotlin
 @Test
 fun test() =